nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 #### Description

 We inform the server if we have a distributed parent or not.
-If not, the server eventually sends us a NetInfo message with a list of 10 possible parents to connect to.
+If not, the server eventually sends us a PossibleParents message with a list of 10 possible parents to connect to.

 #### Data Order